ocular-d/guides/apps/editorial/docs/bias-free.md

 - Refer to a person's role (*reader, employee, customer,* or *client,* for example).
 - Use *person* or *individual.*

 **When you're writing about a real person, use the pronouns that person prefers,** whether it's *he, she, they,* or another pronoun.
 It's OK to use gendered pronouns (like *he, she, his,* and *hers*) when you're writing about real people who use those pronouns themselves.

-It's also OK to use gendered pronouns in content such as direct quotations and the titles of works and when gender is relevant, such as discussions about the challenges that women face in the workplace.
+It's also OK to use gendered pronouns in content such as direct quotations and the titles of works and when gender is relevant, such as discussions about the challenges that people face in the workplace.

 **:thumbsup: Use**